infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 # Key Levers at CCIs

-> [!info]- Children's Awareness
+> [!info]- Children's Awareness & Rights
-> - Children are able to identify cases of abuse and are aware of how to communicate it will be ciritcal in reducing rates of abuse at CCIs
+> - Children are able to identify cases of abuse and are aware of how to communicate it
-> - Children are aware of safe practices at school and online.
+> - Children are aware of safe practices at school, in public spaces and online and have experience practicing them
+> - Children know emergency contact numbers and emergency procedures
+> - Children are aware of their rights and trained on critical issues such as sexual identity, gender issues, self regulation etc.
+> - Children are aware of avenues to participate in decision making that affects them

+> [!info]- Participatory Structures and Policies
+> - Children's committees are set up and consistently participate in decision making on children's affairs
+> - Strong relationships must be  built with stakeholders in contact with children and part of the safety process (police, school staff, cci staff, parents etc)
 > -
+>